Winterizing Your Boat

-Unfortunately, the boating season is winding down in many parts of the country and it is time to start thinking about protecting your valuable recreational asset.
-Winterizing a boat reminds me of the old commercial that says "pay me now or pay me later."
+When the boating season is winding down and you do not boat in a year round boating area, it’s time to start thinking about protecting your valuable recreational asset.
 The time and effort you spend now will have a definite effect on your boat's performance, or lack of it, and certainly save you time, effort and money come spring.
 You should remember that your insurance policy may not cover damage done by lack of maintenance or neglect.

 The best place for your boat to be during the winter is out of the water, under cover, in a climate-controlled boat storage area.
 This, however, can be expensive.
 If don't have this option perhaps you should consider shrink-wrapping your boat.
 This, too, is a little expensive but provides a very protective cover.
 Short of these two items, make sure that your boat is well covered with a tarp or some other sturdy cover.

 Your first step in winterizing should be to make a checklist of all items that need to be accomplished.
 Check the owner's manual of both your boat and motor for manufacturer's recommendations on winterization.
 If you are a new boat owner, perhaps you should employ the assistance of a friend with experience in winterizing or hire a professional to do the job.

 Here are some general procedures you’ll need to follow.

 You should run the engine to warm it up and change the oil while it is warm.
 This allows the oil to drain more fully.
 Make sure you supply cooling water to the engine via the flushing port.
 Remove the oil filter and properly dispose of it as well.
 Refill the engine, check the level and check it again for leaks.